rwilliams/jrubywiki/C-Extension-Alternatives.md

-JRuby does not support native C extensions, but it does have it's own Java native extensions API.
+JRuby does not support native C extensions, but it does have its own Java native extensions API.
 Several gems have implementations of both Java and C extensions rolled into the same gem and those will not be listed here since they will just work.
 In some cases there is a JRuby version with a slightly different name or possibly even a totally different name and we list these here so you can update your Gemfile:

 ```ruby
 gem 'therubyracer', platform: :mri